 BURROWS: That’s easy: my students.
 Most of them are the first in their families to attend college, many are first or second-generation immigrants from all over the world, and they all approach college with well-placed, street-savvy skepticism.
 From them I learned everything I know about teaching.
 I can still remember, as if it happened yesterday, how awful I was in my first job.
 I eventually got better, if I do say so myself, precisely because I had to learn how to make some pretty dull subjects important to 18-year-old kids, many of whom work 20 hours a week and all of whom have to manage parental expectations that they will become accountants, dentists, or lawyers.
 They also made me much more aware of how important it is to write accessible history if you want to be read by more than a handful of other academics, who more or less have to slog through whatever you might put to paper.

-JUNTO: Your “History of New York City” course was one of, if not the most popular courses offered at Brooklyn College for very a long time.
+JUNTO: Your “History of New York City” course was one of the most popular courses offered at Brooklyn College for very a long time.
 Why do you think that was and what was the main idea that you hoped students would take away from that course?